AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 ## Interaction Outside the Organisation

-This is the extent to which a job requiries an individual to communicate with people (eg suppliers or customers) external to the organization, also referred to as Serving The Public.
+This is the extent to which a job requires an individual to communicate with people (eg suppliers or customers) external to the organization, also referred to as Serving The Public.

 ## Small Talking